magpeng1/L-WISE/README.md

 ## How to train/fine-tune robust models

-This project builds directly on top of the [Robustness library](https://github.com/MadryLab/robustness) by the Madry Lab - if you simply wish to experiment with adversarially trained models, you may be better off using that library directly.
-Our code provides additional functionality for fine-tuning pretrained models through adversarial training.
+This project builds directly on top of the [Robustness library](https://github.com/MadryLab/robustness) by the Madry Lab - if you wish to experiment with adversarially trained models more broadly, you may be better off using that library directly.
+Our code provides additional functionality for adversarial fine-tuning of pretrained models.

 You can fine-tune an existing model using adversarial training via the script **imgproc_code/scripts/robust_transfer_learning.py**.
 Please review the arguments list of this script to understand how to use it.
 Note that, before training/fine-tuning a model on a new, oustide dataset, you must format the dataset appropriately (see [Dataset organization](#dataset-organization-and-how-to-add-new-datasets-to-this-project) section).